 The Upper Speed assessment area has an estimated Percent Water Demand of 20% under average demand conditions and 22% under maximum demand conditions.
 These estimates resulted in the assessment area being classified as having a moderate potential for stress under average demand conditions and a low potential for stress under maximum demand conditions.
 When accounting for estimated future municipal demands, the Percent Water Demand increased to 24% under average conditions and to 26% under maximum monthly conditions.
-These Percent Water Demands produced a classification of moderate potential for stress under average demand conditions and to 26% under maximum monthly conditions.
+These Percent Water Demands produced a classification of moderate potential for stress under average demand conditions and a moderate potential for stress under maximum demand conditions.